-If you are studying part-time, you must be planning to complete your course in no more than twice the time it would take you to finish it if you were studying full-time.
-For example, if the course you are studying takes 3 years to complete on a full-time basis, you must complete it in 6 years studying part-time.
+b If you started your part-time course before the 1 September 2012, you must be planning to complete your course in no more than twice the time it would take you to finish it if you were studying full-time.
+For example, if the course you are studying takes 3 years to complete on a full-time basis, you must complete it in 6 years studying part time.